PELVIC FRACTURE

 What is the recommended treatment plan for my child's pelvic fracture, and what is the expected recovery time?

 The treatment plan for a pelvic fracture depends on the type and severity of the fracture.
 It may involve rest, pain management, physical therapy, or surgical intervention.
 The expected recovery time can vary but often takes several weeks to months, and full recovery may take longer.
+A broken pelvis may need a few months to heal.
 The doctor will outline the specific treatment plan for your child and provide an estimated timeline for healing.

 Will my child experience any long-term complications, and what precautions should we take during their recovery?